 Characterized by its distinctive crown and spire, this construction has been the world’s tallest building in 1930 before being overtaken by the Empire State Building just 1 year later.
 Besides the marvelous external architecture, the Chrysler Building has a dreamy interior with a publicly accessible lobby wonderfully enriched with Art-Deco elements.

-Located in East Side Midtown Manhattan at 405 Lexington Avenue, make sure to add thing landmark in your list of the top things to do in NYC.
+Located in East Side Midtown Manhattan at 405 Lexington Avenue, make sure to add this landmark in your list of the top things to do in NYC.

 6 – Unwind and wait for sunset at Battery Park